SciLifeLab/TIDDIT/README.md

     -d - the pair orientation, use this setting to override the automatic orientation selection

     -p - the minimum number of discordant pairs and supplementary alignments used to call large SV.
-Default is 3
+Default is 4

     -r - the minimum number of supplementary alignments used to call small SV.
-Default is 3
+Default is 6

-    -q - the minimum mapping quality of the discordant pairs/supplementary aignments forming a variant.
+    -q - the minimum mapping quality of the discordant pairs/supplementary alignments forming a variant.
 Default value is 10.

     -c - the library coverage.
 Default is calculated from average genomic coverage.